 However, pericardial mesothelioma cannot always be linked to asbestos exposure, as other factors play a role.
 Patients with a genetic predisposition to the disease, an impaired immune system, radiation exposure, or systemic inflammation in the body can develop this form of mesothelioma.

-There’s a lot to learn about mesothelioma, symptoms, treatment, prognosis, life-expectancy and more.
-Use our helpful resources.
+There’s a lot to learn about mesothelioma, including its symptoms, treatment, prognosis and more.
+Read our free guide to learn more.

 What Are the Symptoms?

 Symptoms of pericardial mesothelioma vary but are often similar to those of other heart conditions, including heart disease or cardiac inflammation.
 The main symptoms this disease include: